warishasan/Learning-HTML/step01_Introduction/README.md

 An HTML document starts with a DOCTYPE declaration, indicating the HTML version used (in this case, HTML5).

-In summary, HTML elements and tags are fundamental to structuring and organizing content on web pages.
+In summary, HTML elements or tags are fundamental to structuring and organizing content on web pages.
 They instruct browsers on how to display the information enclosed between the tags.

 ## Closer look at the HTML code